fastify/fastify/docs/Guides/Database.md

 ### Writing a plugin for a database engine

-In this example, we will create a basic Fastify MySQL plugin from scratch (it's stripped example, please use the official plugin in production).
+In this example, we will create a basic Fastify MySQL plugin from scratch (it is a stripped-down example, please use the official plugin in production).

 ```javascript
 const fp = require('fp')